amelie-iska/plimbo/README.rst

-**PLIMBO** (**P**\ lanarian **I**\ nterface for **M**\ odelling **B**\ ody **O**\ rganization) is an open-source cross-platform simulator of morphogen- directed regeneration of planarian head and tail, using a model reported on in the manuscript ‘Neural Control of Body-plan Axis in Regenerating Planaria’.
+**PLIMBO** (**P**\ lanarian **I**\ nterface for **M**\ odelling **B**\ ody **O**\ rganization) is an open-source cross-platform simulator of morphogen- directed regeneration of planarian head and tail, using a model reported on in the manuscript *Neural Control of Body-plan Axis in Regenerating Planaria.*
 PLIMBO represents a 1D and 2D simulator of the reaction-diffusion-convection model for planarian regeneration, with tools for facilitating model discovery and sensitivity analysis.